LaurisNeimanis/docker-ci-demo/README.md

    Visit `http://localhost:8080` to see the running application.

 4. **CI Pipeline**
-   Push any changes to the `main` branch to trigger the GitHub Actions workflow.
+   Push any changes to the `master` branch to trigger the GitHub Actions workflow.
 It will:
    - Checkout the code
    - Build the Docker image
    - Run containerized tests (if available)